 Yes, our students typically intern with/at:

-Political Science majors are required to complete a Senior Thesis in conjunction with standard coursework.
+Political Science majors have an option to complete a Senior Thesis in conjunction with standard coursework.
 Students may also complete research papers in conjunction with internships, independent studies, as well as part of the students' role as a paid research assistant for faculty members.

 Political Science graduates from Sacred Heart University have attended law schools throughout the United States including Georgetown, Michigan State, Boston University, the University of Connecticut, Quinnipiac University, Vermont School of Law, University of Maine, Syracuse University, Pace University, University of Albany, New York Law School, Hofstra, Touro, Western New England, Suffolk University, Villanova University, Widener, Detroit School of Law, George Washington University, University of North Carolina, University of Kansas, Southern Methodist University, and William Mitchell School of Law.